roblevay/T1987/Lab 04 Memory.md

 ORDER BY pages DESC;
 ```

-* Read a larger table
+* Read a larger table to warm the cache

 ```sql
 SELECT COUNT(*)